 What happened to the Ever Given's perishable goods?

 Most metal folk in the jargon of our trade refer to ‘shipping containers’ as boxes.
 Boxes, stacked like children’s plastic bricks to travel across oceans.
-Seeing a container ship edging out across Southampton Water with the insouciance of a train leaving Waterloo Station gives the impression of a small Italian hill town village on the move.
+To see a container ship edging out across Southampton Water with the insouciance of a train leaving Waterloo Station gives the impression of a small Italian hill town village on the move.
 And I'm told it looks even more imposing from a sailing boat on the Solent.

-But this is how the world has transported consumables for the last 65 years; a revolution that changed the way docks worked, reducing at one and the same time the quantity of workers employed as well as opportunities for pilfering.
+This is how the world has transported consumables for the last 65 years; a revolution that changed the way docks worked, reducing at one and the same time the quantity of workers employed as well as opportunities for pilfering.
 Our goods instead are now tracked across nature’s high seas by satellite and loaded and discharged by robots.
 Who in our metals trade has not been thankful to the world of containers for their convenience?

 However, this year, containerization hit its first big storm.
 At the beginning of 2021, a confluence of events (to use another watery term) caused prices for 1 TEU (Twenty Foot Equivalent) container to rocket tenfold from $2000 to $20,000.
 When Covid further exacerbated the trade deficit between Europe and China, UK and other European countries (denuded of manufacturing) depended on the nation that was the source of the virus for the PPE to mitigate it.
 As China’s exports increased to meet our demands, ports such as Shanghai, subject to sudden temporary Covid closures, caused shipping traffic chaos with vessel positions up the creek (as it were).